temporalio/temporal-learning/docs/getting_started/typescript/dev_environment/index.md

 ## Set up the Temporal TypeScript SDK

 :::caution Node.js Version
-Use Node.js version 14 or 16 because the Temporal TypeScript SDK Package Initializer (`@temporalio/create`) does not yet work with Node.js 18.
-This is a known issue we're working to fix.
+The Temporal TypeScript SDK Package Initializer (`@temporalio/create`) fails with Node.js 18 on versions 18.7 or higher due to an issue with an upstream Node.js library.
+You can upgrade to Node.js 19, revert to Node.js 18.6 or lower, or use the [Hello World](https://github.com/temporalio/samples-typescript/tree/main/hello-world) project from our TypeScript SDK samples as a starting point for your applications until this issue with Node.js 18 is resolved.
 :::

 You can create a new project with the Temporal SDK:.